microsoft/rnx-kit/text/0002-react-native-standard-api.md

   would require users to change web code to accommodate native.
 For instance, `navigator.getBattery()` would have to be rewritten as `require("@react-native-api/battery-manager").getBattery()`.
+- There are many polyfills out there, but they are mostly used to provide functionalities that are only present in newer ES standards (e.g.
+  [`Object.assign`][], [`Object.is`][]).
+We have not found any that address the scope defined here.

 ## Adoption strategy

-> If we accept this proposal, how will existing developers adopt it?
-Is this a
+> TODO: If we accept this proposal, how will existing developers adopt it?
+Is
-> breaking change?
+> this a breaking change?
 Can we write a codemod?
-Should we coordinate with other
+Should we coordinate with
-> projects or libraries?
+> other projects or libraries?

 ## Unresolved questions